glsanclem/silvrnebyxlab/projects.md

 <div class="challenge-box">
 <h3>Coro: The Plasma Who Danced with Earth</h3>
 <p>An interdisciplinary technical project created to communicate space weather and aurora science through data visualization, research, and digital storytelling.
-Developed as an independent project integrating scientific communication, emerging technology, and visual design.</p>
+Developed as an independent project integrating scientific communication, emerging technology, and visual design.

+Explore the project on LAXURYS</p>
 </div>

 </div>